meilisearch/specifications/text/0118-search-api.md

 - Move `attributesToHighlight`, `highlightPreTag`, `highlightPostTag`, `attributesToCrop`, `cropLength` and `cropMarker` into a `formatter` objet.
 - Add an option to only highlight complete query term.
 - Expose the `formatter` resource as an index setting.
+- Highlight a phrase search as a single highlighted section.